weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 3 Advanced tips.md

              'parental reports',
              'reading achievement']

+# The parameters
 my_data = cookiemilk.quick_analysis(
     # the file path of the data
-    folder='/Users/weiziqian/Desktop/test/text',  # the folder containing ref.txt and students' data
+    folder='/Users/weiziqian/Desktop/test/text',  # the folder containing ref.txt and students' data.
+MODIFY IT ACCORDING TO THE FILE PATH OF YOUR DATA

     # about students' data
-    data_type='text',  # data type, can be "proposition", "array" or "text" key_terms=key_terms,  # key-terms in ref.txt and students' data synonym=None,  # you can define synonyms here as_lower=True,  # whether convert all the words into lowercase pfnet=True,  # whether converting data into PFNets max=1.1,  # a parameter of the pathfinder algorithm min=0.1,  # a parameter of the pathfinder algorithm r=np.inf,  # a parameter of the pathfinder algorithm encoding='utf-8',  # the encoding format of data files read_from=0,  # which line should the content in data files be read from
+    data_type='text',  # data type, can be "proposition", "array" or "text".
+MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA key_terms=key_terms,  # key-terms
+    synonym=None,  # you can define synonyms here as_lower=True,  # whether convert all the alphabetical strings into lowercase.
+MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA pfnet=True,  # whether converting data into PFNets max=1.1,  # a parameter of the pathfinder algorithm.
+MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA min=0.1,  # a parameter of the pathfinder algorithm.
+MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA r=np.inf,  # a parameter of the pathfinder algorithm encoding='utf-8',  # the encoding format of data files.
+MODIFY IT ACCORDING TO THE TYPE OF YOUR .TEX FILES read_from=0,  # which line should the content in data files be read from.
+MODIFY IT ACCORDING to THE CHARACTERISTICS OF YOUR DATA

     # about the expert data, the parameters are as same as the above
     referent_type='text',
     r_key_terms=key_terms,
     r_synonym=None,
-    r_as_lower=True,
-    r_pfnet=True,
-    r_max=1.1,
-    r_min=0.1,
-    r_r=np.inf,
-    r_encoding='utf-8',
-    r_read_from=0,
+    r_as_lower=True,  # MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA r_pfnet=True,
+    r_max=1.1,  # MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA r_min=0.1,  # MODIFY IT ACCORDING TO THE CHARACTERISTICS OF YOUR DATA r_r=np.inf,  # MODIFY IT ACCORDING TO THE TYPE OF YOUR .TEX FILES r_encoding='utf-8',
+    r_read_from=0,  # MODIFY IT ACCORDING to THE CHARACTERISTICS OF YOUR DATA

-    # which calculations do you want to conduct (all available features are listed below)
+    # Graph-based features calculation (all available features are listed below)
     calculation=[
-        'density',
+        'density',  # graph density
-        'GC',
+        'GC', # holistic graph centrality
-        's_density',
-        's_GC',
-        's_surface',
-        's_concept',
-        's_link',
-        's_graphical',
-        's_semantic'
-    ],
+        's_density',  # similarity of graph density between students' KSs and the expert KS 's_GC',  # similarity of graph centrality between students' KSs and the expert KS 's_surface',  # similarity of surface similarity between students' KSs and the expert KS 's_concept',  # similarity of conceptual similarity between students' KSs and the expert KS 's_link',  # similarity of propositional similarity between students' KSs and the expert KS 's_graphical',  # similarity of graphical similarity between students' KSs and the expert KS 's_semantic'  # similarity of balanced semantic similarity between students' KSs and the expert KS ],
     alpha=0.5,  # a parameter of Tversky's similarity

-    # about the visualization
+    # Visualization
-    save_figures=True,  # whether to save the visualized graphs canvas_size=(500, 500),
+    save_figures=True,  # whether to save the visualized graphs canvas_size=(500, 500),  # the canvas size
-    node_font='sans-serif',
-    node_fontsize=12,
-    node_fontcolour='black',
-    node_fillcolour='lightgrey',
+    node_font='sans-serif',  # the font style for node labels node_fontsize=12,  # the font size for node labels node_fontcolour='black',  # the font color for node lebels node_fillcolour='lightgrey',  # the node color
-    node_size=12,
+    node_size=12,  # the node size
-    edge_colour='lightgrey',
+    edge_colour='lightgrey',  # the edge color
-    edge_size=2,
+    edge_size=2,  # the edge size
-    edge_distance=100,
+    edge_distance=100,  # the edge distance
-    charge=-300,
+    charge=-300,  # the charge force in d3.js
-    window_size=(600, 600),
+    window_size=(600, 600),  # the window size in pywebview

-    # about the average graph
+    # The average graph
-    save_average_figures=True,  # whether to generate the average graph n_core=None
+    save_average_figures=True,  # whether to generate the average graph n_core=None  # the number of core concepts
 )

 ```

-After running the code, we can find a new folder called "networks", which containsing all visualized graphs and the average graph (if you chose to generate it), and a table file called "quick_analysis_20230710_145130.csv" (the numbers indicate the date and time).
+After running the code, we can find a new folder called "networks", which containing all visualized graphs and the average graph (if you chose to generate it), and a table file called "quick_analysis_20230710_145130.csv" (the numbers indicate the date and time).

 ![img1](/img/quick_analysis2.png)

-As shown below, the table file contains the results of the data.
+As shown below, the table file contains the basic information (e.g., the number of concepts, the number of links) and results of the features calculation.

 ![img1](/img/quick_analysis3.png)

-## 3.2 Use latent semantic analysis to generate an expert model

-Editing...

-## 3.3 About Tversky similarity

-Editing...

-## 3.4 About graph centrality
+## 3.2 About graph centrality

 In this part, I will show you how to calculate graph centrality by hand so that you can understand how the holistic structure of a graph is estimated.
 And then I will show you how to use the function `calc_gcent` to calculate graph centrality conveniently.